APPAM Membership is more than attending a conference.

 E-Lists: APPAM strives to provide our members with access to a broad collection of tools, content, practical resources, and a smart and vibrant community of peers via the E-List Member Forum Communities.
 These groups serve as a platform to solicit the advice of your peers, benefit from their experience, and participate in ongoing conversations.

-Membership Directory: This members-only institutional and individual member database allows you to search for colleagues based on location, research topic, and member type.
+Membership Directory: This members-only Institutional and Individual Member database allows you to search for colleagues based on location, research topic, and member type.
 Did you meet someone at the last conference you attended?
 Many members build future research collaborations by connecting via the directory.

 Membership Dues & How to Join